Mohan-Palat/tic_tac_toe/README.md

    During the play, if the player wants quite, she or he can click on the status display to pause the player

 ## 4. User Stories and status of completion
-* As a user, I should be able to start a new tic tac toe game. ** Status: Completed **
+* As a user, I should be able to start a new tic tac toe game. **Status: Completed**
-* As a user, I should be able to click on a square to add X first and then O, and so on ** Status: Completed **
+* As a user, I should be able to click on a square to add X first and then O, and so on **Status: Completed**
-* As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next ** Status: Completed **
+* As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next **Status: Completed**
-* As a user, I should not be able to click the same square twice ** Status: Completed **
+* As a user, I should not be able to click the same square twice **Status: Completed**
-* As a user, I should be shown a message when I win, lose or tie ** Status: Completed **
+* As a user, I should be shown a message when I win, lose or tie **Status: Completed**
-* As a user, I should not be able to continue playing once I win, lose, or tie ** Status: Completed **
+* As a user, I should not be able to continue playing once I win, lose, or tie **Status: Completed**
-* As a user, I should be able to play the game again without refreshing the page ** Status: Completed **
+* As a user, I should be able to play the game again without refreshing the page **Status: Completed**

-## 5. Planning, Development Process and Problem soving strategy
+## 5. Planning, Development Process and Problem solving strategy
 The original solution was to check each of the eight winning conditions per the grid below (Paragraph 7 Solving for the winner)
 It was quite interesting to do the solutioning using arrays instead of tedious if-else's They also provide no scope for expansion
 AI development was fun and fulfilling.
 There were two funny errors as below which were eventually resolved